 Take the Shuttle

 Drop your group off in town and then park your car and catch the Shuttle from the Nevada County Government Center at 950 Maidu Avenue.
-Shuttle costs $3 per person or $10 for groups.
+Shuttle costs $5 per person – kids under 12 are free.
 Dogs are allowed on the shuttle, on a leash or in your lap.
 Shuttle hours: 5:30-10:00 pm.
+Everyone rides back for free.

 Nevada City is located at the 2,500-foot elevation on the forested western slope of the Sierra Nevada.
 Summer days and evenings are cooler than in the Sacramento Valley.
 From Sacramento, take eastbound Interstate 80 to Auburn and Highway 49 north to Nevada City.
 It’s a one-hour drive from the capital.
 From Marysville and the north valley, take eastbound Highway 20.
 From Reno and Lake Tahoe, take westbound I-80 and state route 20.